-No document or set of documents can cover every legal or ethical question.
-You may encounter situations where your ethical obligations may not be clear, or where you are not familiar with the relevant body of law.
-When a decision is not clear, you are expected to ask for help in making the right decision.
+No set of documents can cover every legal or ethical question.
+You may encounter situations where your ethical obligations may not be clear, or where you're not familiar with the relevant body of law.
+When a decision isn't clear, you're expected to ask for help in making the right decision.

-Corporate policies on Policy Central provide additional guidance on many of the topics included in this Code.
+Enterprise policies and standards on Policy Central provide additional guidance on many of the topics included in this Code.
 They may be updated periodically, and you're responsible for acting in a way that meets those changes.

-Some business areas of Principal have additional policies and codes of ethics to guide employees in situations that might come up in connection with their particular business activities.
-It's expected that you'll stay familiar with and follow any policies and codes specific to your role and location, in addition to the Code.
+Some Principal business areas have additional policies and codes of ethics to guide employees in situations that might come up in connection with their particular business activities.
+It's expected that you'll stay familiar with and follow any policies and codes specific to Your role and location, in addition to this Code.